postman721/Minimal_Browser/README.md

 ![minimal2](https://user-images.githubusercontent.com/29865797/72383214-aa5fa780-3723-11ea-8124-98cd12362701.jpg)

+<b>Licensing changes: Dual licensing model:</b>

-Licensing changes: GPL v2 is upgraded to GPL v3.
+GPL v2 is upgraded to GPL v3.
 Also adding Apache v2 license as an alternative possibility if GPL v3 is not desired.

 Features added by v2.